 This page is explained more in-depth in this StableBread article on How to Evaluate and Compare Mutual Funds.

-The shortcut to evaluating portfolio performance is to simply compare the ETF's trailing returns against the index and the category.
+The shortcut to evaluating portfolio performance is to simply compare the ETFs trailing returns against the index and the category.
 This way, you can see how much the ETF would've grown if you invested in it.
 I tend to examine the 3-year, 5-year, 10-year, and 15-year annualized trailing return percentages.
-At the very least, your ETF should be closely trailing or beating its index and performing close to or better than its category.
-In short, this is a rather straightforward approach, and you can use StableBread's Security Comparison Tool to chart these differences.
+At the very least, your ETF should be closely trailing or beating its index, and performing close to or better than its category.
+In short, this is a rather straightforward approach, and you can use online security comparison tools to chart these differences.

 Multiple value and growth measures can be found on Morningstar after landing on a fund's "Portfolio" page, but ETF.com simplifies this to just three (P/E, P/B, and dividend yield).
 This can be seen below for the SPY:

-Like previous sections, if there is no substantial differences between the fund and its index and/or category, then it's not worth looking into further.
+Like previous sections have covered, if there's no substantial differences between the fund and its index and/or category, then it's not worth looking into further.

-In closing, ETFs are enormously valuable, efficient, and institutional quality instruments that can be used to build amazing cost-effective portfolios.
+In closing, exchange traded funds (ETFs) are enormously valuable, efficient, and institutional quality instruments that can be used to build cost-effective portfolios.
 The fact that they're trading on an exchange allows them to be more flexible, transparent, tax efficient, lower cost, and in many ways, better than traditional mutual funds.
 However, just because ETFs are largely passive vehicles, doesn't mean they should be given less scrutiny.